yeshajt/hackgt20/ideas.md

 ### Health
 1. find a pharmacy near you that has all the items in your prescription
-2. a platform that helps doctors keep track of patient records
+2. a platform that helps doctors keep track of patient records (*Anthem*)
 3. database creater for researchers to support their labwork
 4. platform where patients can keep track of their payments to hospitals
 5. online health options for people living in rural areas/far away from hospitals in case there's any emergency